 Hot air balloon flight!
 It is among the most pictured and shared activities globally, and floating over a landscape like Cappadocia is a lifetime experience.
 While exploring the monastic settlements like Goreme Open Air Museum, you can learn the life of the Christian Monks living in peace in Cappadocia.
-There are many underground cities around the area, but Kaymakli, Derinkuyu, or Ozkonak are the most convenient tourist visits.
+There are many underground cities around the area, but Kaymakli, Derinkuyu, and Ozkonak are the most convenient tourist visits.
 Please ask if you want to explore an underground city that is not open to the public.
 Walking in one of the valleys of Cappadocia will remind you of the definition of ‘peace’ again, especially if you are visiting Cappadocia after Istanbul.
 There are many outdoor activities for all ages in Cappadocia, such as cycling, camel riding, horse riding, jeep safari, photo safari, quad bike safari, jet boat, and gondola.
 One of our friends will start paragliding as well soon, and we will be publishing it here on our website.
 We recommend a meal with a local family while in Cappadocia to see the life of the Turkish people.
 You must stay in a cave hotel if you are traveling with a small group, which will be the most amazing part of your trip.

 How to get to Cappadocia?